Te Kete Ipurangi Navigation:

 • identified the local need for a TPU

-• demonstrated ability to sustain the TPU roll.
+• demonstrated the ability to sustain the TPU roll.

 Target student group